EeveeMasterA/Pokemon-FireRed-Expansion/README.md

 Have Fun!

+Known Problems:
+Mega Evolution/Gigantamax doesn't work.
+Use CRFU.
+Appletun and Appletun don't have a sprite
+After Grookey no-one has a icon.

 Credits (people and tools that helped make this/are used for this resource):
 Petuhhh @Yak-Attack on Github
 Smogon learnsets: HoeenHero